 The Network was set up to create a single point of access for researchers who want to use government data for their social or economic research.
 This point of access should screen the researchers, make sure they are properly trained to handle potentially sensitive information, provide safe rooms for the researchers to access the data in, and take on the task of negotiating for data access as well as find safe ways to link different datasets together without compromising the privacy of any one person or organisation.

 The Taskforce report also recommended that the public should be consulted, and that their views should be taken in consideration when setting up the Network.
 The ESRC and the Office for National Statistics (ONS) commissioned IPSOS Mori to conduct a nation-wide public consultation on the subject of administrative data and its use as a basis for gathering information for the census as well as social research.

 This public consultation, named Dialogue on Data, took place in October and November of 2013.
 Read the full report and the appendix.
-The Network has taken the recommendations from this consultation and incorporated them in its foundation principles.
+The Network took the recommendations from this consultation and incorporated them in its foundation principles.

-The Network is managed by its directors group, which consists of:
+The Network is managed by its directors group, which consisted of:

 - the directors of the four Administrative Data Research Centres and the Administrative Data Service

 - the ESRC lead for data and resources (as observer)

 - a liaison from the governing board (as observer)